PINTO0309/onnx2tf/README.md

        This option requires `--tflite_backend flatbuffer_direct`, cannot be combined with `--disable_model_save`,
        and fails explicitly if `CUSTOM` ops are present.
+       When split output is enabled, partition SavedModels are emitted instead of a single root SavedModel.
+    14. Direct split planning in `flatbuffer_direct` is ModelIR-based and driven by `--enable_auto_split_model`.
+       This always runs the split planner and emits split manifest output.
+       Outputs use the split manifest flow (`*_split_plan.json`, `*_split_manifest.json`, `*_0001.tflite`, ...), not the legacy `part_0001/` recursive conversion flow.
+       Small models may still complete with a single-partition manifest when the planner estimates that the model already fits within the target size.
+    15. Split accuracy evaluation is selected with a single option:
+       `--eval_split_models unsplit_tflite` or `--eval_split_models onnx`.
+       This is available only with `--tflite_backend flatbuffer_direct` and requires `--enable_auto_split_model`.
+       This writes `*_split_accuracy_report.json`.
+       `*_accuracy_report.json` remains the unsplit base float32 TFLite vs ONNX report.

   -fdosm, --flatbuffer_direct_output_saved_model
     Output SavedModel directly from flatbuffer_direct ModelIR (float32).
     Available only with --tflite_backend flatbuffer_direct.
     Cannot be used with --disable_model_save.
     Fails explicitly if CUSTOM ops are present.
+    With split output, partition SavedModels are emitted instead of a single root SavedModel.
     When used with -cotof, also outputs `<model_name>_saved_model_validation_report.json` in the output directory (inference status + SavedModel/TFLite comparison metrics).